New programs are trying to bolster the emotional well-being of stressed health workers

 “Nurses don’t feel that their health and well-being are prioritized by the system they work for,” Weberg says.

 The methodology of the survey has led to some criticism of its findings.
 “We don’t know what percentage responded to the survey,” Andrew Kuller, a clinical psychologist and Harvard Medical School instructor, says.
 “That’s a real limitation, that’s sample bias.”
 Kuller notes that a full assessment of the mental status of nurses would require recurrent measurements of mental health, rather than a single data point in emergency.
-A possible discrepancy could exist between respondents estimating their psychological states before COVID-19 versus measuring it at that time.
+A possible discrepancy could exist between respondents estimating their psychological states before COVID-19 and those measuring it at that time.
 Nonetheless, he says, “There’s no doubt that nurses are feeling more stressed out now.”

-The implications of a health worker’s mental state extends beyond the individuals.
+The implications of a health worker’s mental state extends beyond the individual.
 In 2017, the Journal of Occupational and Environmental Medicine published a study gauging the mental health status of nurses at the time.
 The results drew a strong correlation between the psychological well-being of nurses and the occurrence of medical errors in clinical situations.
 More than half of the 1,790 clinical practices surveyed reported “sub-optimal physical and mental health…those with worse health were associated with 26% to 71% higher likelihood of having medical errors.”
 The year before, the British Medical Journal suggested that errors in the US medical system could result in up to 250,000 annual deaths.

 One of the JOEM authors, Bernadette Melnyk, the dean of Ohio State University’s College of Nursing, is trying to address that concern in the COVID-19 era in tandem with Trusted.
 The two organizations announced a partnership to support the hundreds of working nurses contracted through its service with the help of OSU resources.
-According to Melnyk, that support comes in two forms: a hotline manned by 17 OSU faculty members to provide immediate assistance for “nurses who really need some help with coping and staying well during the pandemic,” and a “wellness partner support program,” planned to be rolled out on May 18.
+According to Melnyk, that support comes in two forms: a hotline staffed by 17 OSU faculty members to provide immediate assistance for “nurses who really need some help with coping and staying well during the pandemic,” and a “wellness partner support program,” planned to be rolled out on May 18.
 In the partner program, up to 1,000 nurses will be matched with one of 250 OSU nurse practitioner students.
-Over four to eight weeks, the OSU students, who have been trained to provide cognitive behavior therapy—which consists of stress management coaching—will be supervised by professionals as they assist frontline nurses through their experiences, via tele-health.
+Over four to eight weeks, the OSU students, who have been trained to provide cognitive behavior therapy—which consists of stress management coaching—will be supervised by professionals as they assist front-line nurses through their experiences, via telehealth.
 “Our intention is to become a national wellness hub [for nurses],” Melnyk says.

-At UC Davis, the psychology department has created what they describe as an early warning system for their staff.
-The university hospital hasn’t seen a major Covid-19 surge, but the school is sending out regular anonymous surveys to monitor the general status of its medical workers.
-According to Angela Drake, a clinical neuropsychologist at the school, the data is used to determine which already-existing resources should be scaled up or down.
+At UC Davis, the psychology department has created what it describes as an early warning system for staff.
+The university hospital hasn’t seen a major COVID-19 surge, but the school is sending out regular anonymous surveys to monitor the general status of its medical workers.
+According to Angela Drake, a clinical neuropsychologist at the school, the data is used to determine which resources should be scaled up or down.
 “The survey results have been coming up with anxiety,” she says.
 “So the plan is to roll out some specific anxiety management interventions for staff.”

-California hasn’t seen the pandemic crash the healthcare systems to the same extent as New York City, and it is uncertain what the trajectory of the disease and the demands on workers will be.
+California hasn’t seen the pandemic crash the health care systems to the same extent as New York City, and it is uncertain what the trajectory of the disease and the demands on workers will be.
 “Do we make this a permanent program?”
 Drake asks.
 The answer isn’t clear.

 I asked Melnyk and Dohrn why, if this issue is so serious, it has had such a hard time becoming a priority in heath care, especially when the consequences play out within the field itself.
-Melnyk suggests that healthcare workers often “don’t prioritize their self care because they’re such givers.
+Melnyk suggests that health care workers often “don’t prioritize their self care because they’re such givers.
 So they let their own health kind of suffer for everybody else’s.”
-Meanwhile, there exists a misconception outside of healthcare, Dohrn says, that “we’re supposed to know good health.
-People look at that as a contradiction, ‘You’re in this field so everyone is healthy.'”
+Meanwhile, there exists a misconception outside of health care, Dohrn says, that “we’re supposed to know good health.
+People look at that as a contradiction: ‘You’re in this field, so everyone is healthy.'”

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.